All Episodes

 On Friday, though, whatever you want to talk about is fine.

-Here's the telephone number, 800-282-2882, and the email address L Rushbow at EIBNet.com.
+Here's the telephone number, 800-282-2882, and the email address, lrushbo at eibnet.com.

-Look, I don't I don't want to.
+Look, I don't want to, let's not bore you.

-Um that's not the word.
+That's not the word.

-Uh I don't want to wear anybody out.
+I don't want to wear anybody out.

-I frankly, you know, I hear people talking about they just want this election over.
+I frankly, you know, I hear people talking about, they just want this election over.

-You know what I th I think that's the Obama people who want this election over.
+I think that's the Obama people who want this election over.

-I I'm I mean, I want the election to happen, but I'm not tired of this.
+I mean, I want the election to happen, but I'm not tired of this.

 I can sit here every day telling people the truth about this country.